utdata/icj-project-template/README.md

 ### Filtering data for detail pages

-It is possible to select a single node or "row" from an array in `data.json` by its position to use in a detail page using the Nunjucks [set](https://mozilla.github.io/nunjucks/templating.html#set) tag.
-The position order starts at zero, so using the data example above, you could access "The Shipping News" author (and similar properties) like this:
+It is possible to select a single node or "row" from an array in `data.filename.json` by its position to use in a detail page using the Nunjucks [set](https://mozilla.github.io/nunjucks/templating.html#set) tag.
+The position order starts at zero, so using the books example above, you could access "The Shipping News" author (and similar properties) like this:

 ```html
 {% set book = data.books[1] %}
 <h1>{{ book.title }}</h1> # gets "The Shipping News" in data above
 ```

 Using this method, you can create a single detail layout that can be extended to multiple detail pages, each using a single "row" from the JSON array.
-There is an example in `detail-page.html`.
+There is an example in `src/njk/detail-page.html`.

 ### Sass/scss

 The `src/scss/` folder holds all the SCSS files.
-It is configured for Bootstrap and gets compiled into the `docs` folder for publication.
+It is configured for Bootstrap and the CSS gets compiled into the `docs` folder for publication.

 There is also and example of a Sass partial with the `src/scss/_nav.scss` file, which is imported into `src/scss/main.scss`.